AeonDave/go-s5/README.md

 - The helper preserves datagram boundaries and accepts both SOCKS-aware addresses (`client.UDPAddr`) and native `*net.UDPAddr` values.

+### Production checklist

+Operational readiness:

+- Run the SOCKS listener behind TLS when crossing untrusted networks.
+The client helpers accept the same `tls.Config` tuning you would expect from HTTPS clients—set `MinVersion` to at least TLS 1.2 and populate `ServerName` so certificate verification succeeds.
+- Configure client helpers with explicit deadlines (`context.Context` or `WithHandshakeTimeout`/`WithIOTimeout`) and, for long-lived tunnels, enable UDP keep-alives via `client.WithUDPKeepAlive` to keep stateful firewalls from reclaiming the association.
+- Decide on logging verbosity up front.
+Use `client.NewStdLogger` combined with `client.WithLogger` to surface helper diagnostics, or `client.NewSilentLogger` to suppress them entirely when running inside higher-level frameworks.
+- Monitor relay health using the TCP helper’s `Relay` return values: wrap calls and feed errors into your observability pipeline so asymmetric failures do not go unnoticed.

+Security hardening:

+- Prefer mutually authenticated TLS (mTLS) for administrative or intra-datacenter deployments.
+The README’s TLS section shows how to inject a CA pool and enable `tls.RequireAndVerifyClientCert`.
+- Rotate credentials regularly and leverage the rules engine to scope high-privilege accounts to the minimum set of destinations.
+- The UDP helper intentionally ignores fragmented datagrams (`FRAG != 0`).
+This is documented under Compatibility; plan accordingly if your workload requires oversized datagrams.

 Authentication
 - NoAuth (default)
   - Enabled when no credentials are provided.